slatedocs/slate/source/includes/_endpoint-batch.md

 }
 ```

-Editors can include hidden variables to be included, else users with view
+Editors can select hidden variables to be included, else users with view
-access on the dataset to be appended can request their personal variables to
+access on the dataset to be appended can only request their personal variables
-be included.
+to be included.

 This can also be combined with a `filter` key to select only a subset of rows